Canada leads the top potash countries by production, but what are the other major producers? This list outlines the top 10.

 Mine production: 2.3 million MT

-Although Germany produced 3 million MT in 2019, production has fallen in 2020 and 2021 to sit around 2.3 million.
-K+S (ETR:SDF) is one of Germany’s leading potash miners and has a number of projects, operating six mines in three districts of Germany.
+Although Germany produced 3 million MT of potash in 2019, production has fallen since then and came in at around 2.3 million MT of the material in 2021.
+K+S (ETR:SDF) is one of Germany’s leading potash miners and has a number of projects, operating six mines in three districts of the country.

 Mine production: 2.3 million MT